 (From the archives, first published in 2014, but still relevant today, as we approach in a couple of days the preparation time of Advent.
 Strive as you might to keep Christmas until Christmas.
 After all, it’s that for which we are preparing.
-Here’s wishing a blessed and grace-filled Advent to all our readers!
+Here’s wishing a blessed and grace-filled one to all our readers!
 Editor)

 Most of us are distracted by so many things.
 Busyness is a stress-inducing condition of daily life.
 We rush from one place to another and try to juggle one too many commitments.
 With less than one month left before Christmas, our lives are going to be even more hectic.
 We are in danger of not giving ourselves the time to be still, to breathe, to be.